samora/validr/README.md

 ### Extending with custom validators

 Add custom validator functions to an object which is the second parameter when instantiating Validr.
+Ensure validator's name begins with an _is_.

 ```javascript
 var validr = new Validr(body, {